wp-plugins/url-shortener/readme.txt

 *  fts_use_shortlink (Action Hook)
 *  fts_filter_shortlink (Filter)

-**Future Versions:**
+**Future Versions and on:**

-*  More services can be added upon request (http://code.google.com/p/url-shortener-plugin/issues/list)
+*  More services/features can be added upon request (http://code.google.com/p/url-shortener-plugin/issues/list)
+*  Do Note that due to my increasing need to concentrate on my studies and a lack of financial contribution from such plugin development, I can possibly accede to all requests.

 **Support via:**

 *  http://wordpress.org/tags/url-shortener
 *  Contact me via my website ( http://www.fusedthought.com/contact/ )

-**Notes:**
-Ver 3.0 is a major re-write, do report any bugs that you may find.
-Thanks.
+*  Please check the FAQ

 == Installation ==